savashn/ecewo-docs/src/content/docs/docs/middleware.md

 ---
 title: Middleware
-description: Documentation of ecewo - A minimal HTTP framework for C.
+description: Documentation of Ecewo — A modern microframework for web development in C
 ---

-ecewo provides a middleware feauture, which looks like express.js.
+Ecewo provides a middleware feauture, which looks like Express.js.
 Let's see how they work.

-## Route Middleware
+## Route Specific Middleware

 Let's say we have two handlers, one for users and one for admin.